metablaster/WindowsFirewallRuleset/docs/Remote.md

 - Invoke-Process
 - Select-EnvironmentVariable

-All other functions do not support remoting
+All other functions do not support remoting by design

 ### Scripts

 The following scripts support remoting

 - Get-NetworkStat
-- Deploy-ASR
+- Deploy-ASR (Windows PS only)
-- Show-ASR
+- Show-ASR (Windows PS only)
 - Confirm-Firewall (experimental)

 The following scripts lack remoting implementation